danialfarid/ng-file-upload/README.md

 **Resumable Uploads**
 The plugin supports resumable uploads for large files.
 On your server you need to keep track of what files are being uploaded and how much of the file is uploaded.
- * `url` upload endpoint need to append uploading content to the end of already existing file if part of it is already uploaded.
+ * `url` upload endpoint need to append uploading content to the end of file if it already exists and part of it is uploaded.
- * `resumeSizeUrl` a server endpoint to return uploaded file size so far on the server to be able to resume the upload from where it is ended.
-It should return zero if the file has not been uploaded yet.
-A GET request will be made to that url for each upload to determine if part of the file is already uploaded or not.
-You need a unique way of identifying the file on the server so you can pass the file name or generated id for the file as a request parameter.
+ * `resumeSizeUrl` server endpoint to return uploaded file size so far on the server to be able to resume the upload from where it is ended.
+It should return zero if the file has not been uploaded yet. <br/>A GET request will be made to that url for each upload to determine if part of the file is already uploaded or not.
+You need a unique way of identifying the file on the server so you can pass the file name or generated id for the file as a request parameter.<br/>
  By default it will assume that the response content is an integer or a json object with `size` integer property.
 If you return other formats from the endpoint you can specify
  `resumeSizeResponseReader` function to return the size value from the response.
 Alternatively instead of `resumeSizeUrl` you can use
  `resumeSize` function which returns a promise that resolves to the size of the uploaded file so far.
-This function would be responsible for contacting the server and finding out how much of the file is uploaded so far.
  Make sure when the file is fully uploaded without any error/abort this endpoint returns zero for the file size if you want to let the user to upload the same file again.
-Or you Optionally you could have a restart endpoint to set that back to zero to allow re-uploading the same file.
+Or optionally you could have a restart endpoint to set that back to zero to allow re-uploading the same file.
  * Optionally you can specify `resumeChunkSize` to upload the file in chunks to the server.
-This will allow uploading to GAE or other servers that have file size limitation and trying to upload the whole request before passing it for internal processing.
+This will allow uploading to GAE or other servers that have file size limitation and trying to upload the whole request before passing it for internal processing.<br/>
- When you provide this value the requests will have these three extra fields:
+ If this option is set the requests will have three extra fields:<br/>
- `chunckSize`, `chunkNumber` zero starting, and `totalSize` to help the server to write the uploaded chunk to the correct position.
+ `chunckSize`, `chunkNumber` (zero starting), and `totalSize` to help the server to write the uploaded chunk to the correct position.
  Uploading in chunks could slow down the overall upload time specially if the chunk size is too small.